cambridgehackers/connectal/doc/library/source/bsv/memtypes.rst

 .. bsv:struct:: MemengineCmd

-   A read or write request for a MemreadEngine or a MemwriteEngine.
-Memread and Memwrite engines will issue one or more burst requests to satisfy the overall length of the request.
+   A read or write request for a MemReadEngine or a MemWriteEngine.
+MemRead and MemWrite engines will issue one or more burst requests to satisfy the overall length of the request.

    .. bsv:field:: SGLId sglId